-Algae is a heterogenous group of organisms containing members having chlorphyll ‘a’ as their primary photosynthetic pigments.
-These green chlorophyll molecules along with some accessory pigments are contained generally in a membrane bound packet like structure called chloroplast within the algal body.
-In some members, chloroplast is absent though; such as: the members of Cyanophyceae and Prochlorophyceae because they are prokaryotic.
+Algae is a heterogeneous group of organisms containing members having chlorophyll ‘a’ as their primary photosynthetic pigments.
+These green chlorophyll molecules along with some accessory pigments are contained generally in a membrane-bound packet-like structure called chloroplast within the algal body.
+In some members, the chloroplast is absent though; such as the members of Cyanophyceae and Prochlorophyceae because they are prokaryotic.
 The rest of the algal members contain chloroplast because they are eukaryotic.

 It is assumed that chloroplast is developed by the process of endosymbiosis.
 One photosynthetic cell entered into a non-photosynthetic organism and later chloroplast is developed.

-- Simple type of chloroplast is found in red algae (Rhodophyceae), a primitive class of algae.
+- A simple type of chloroplast is found in red algae (Rhodophyceae), a primitive class of algae.

-- The endosymbiotic theory is also applicable for mitochondrial origin.
+- The endosymbiotic theory is also applicable to mitochondrial origin.

 - The event occurred about 2.7 billion years ago.